jarey-ds/helm-hue-trino-keycloak/README.md

   worker:
     jvm:
       maxHeapSize: "8G"
+  # Enable processing of X-Forwarded-For headers for ingress/proxy support
+  additionalConfigProperties:
+    - http-server.process-forwarded=true
+  ingress:
+    enabled: true
+    className: "nginx"
+    hosts:
+      - host: "trino.local"
+        paths:
+          - path: /
+            pathType: ImplementationSpecific
 ```

 ### Apache Hue Configuration

 Hue is automatically configured to connect to Trino through a post-install hook that patches the Hue ConfigMap.
 The configuration follows the [official Hue Trino integration guide](https://gethue.com/blog/2024-06-26-integrating-trino-editor-in-hue-supporting-data-mesh-and-sql-federation/).

+**Image Configuration**: To use a custom Hue image (e.g., with OIDC support), build it with the same name/tag as the original (e.g., `gethue/hue:latest`) and set `pullPolicy: "Never"` to use your local image.

 **PostgreSQL Version**: The Hue chart defaults to PostgreSQL 9.5, but Hue requires PostgreSQL 12 or later.
 When `hue.database.create: true`, this chart automatically patches the PostgreSQL deployment to use PostgreSQL 15 (configurable via `hue.database.image`).